Proper equivariant stable homotopy theory: Excisive functors from G -spectra

-takes $\pi_*$-isomorphisms of orthogonal $G$-spectra to bijections, by Proposition \ref{prop:pi_*-iso2cohomology iso} (i).
+takes $\pi_*$-isomorphisms of orthogonal $G$-spectra to bijections.
 So the functor factors uniquely through the localization $\gamma_G:\Sp_G\to\Ho(\Sp_G)$.
 We abuse notation and also write $E_G\gh{X}$ for the resulting functor defined on the homotopy category $\Ho(\Sp_G)$.

 \begin{thm} Let $G$ be a discrete group and $X$ a finite proper $G$-CW-complex. \begin{enumerate}[\em (i)] \item There is a unique natural transformation

 of covariant functors in $E$ from $\Ho(\Sp_G)$ to abelian groups with the following property: for every morphism of orthogonal $G$-spectra $f:\Sigma^\infty_+ X\to E$, the relation